pact-foundation/docs.pact.io/website/blog/2023-09-21-pact-open-source-update-sept-2023.md

 It has been another busy month in the world of Pact, I've pulled out some changes from the community to showcase in our latest round of Open Source updates.

-- PactFlow new starter, and what it means for you
+- PactFlow's New Starter, and what it means for you
   - Pact Python
 - Pact Rust
 - Pact PHP